|What are the values I need to set in my links?|

 Yes you can.
 The length of the fields for these messages is restricted to 255 characters and some HTML tags take up a lot of space.
 There is certainly room for <font face="Arial"> type tags though.

 All accounts have two passwords.
 One is for login to Admin, the Login password, and the other is for access to data collected from customers securely, the Secure or Payments password.
 The Login password is issued when the account is first created and you can change it in Admin.
 The Payment password is created the first time you login and can only be reset.

 If you loose your login password: click here...

-If you loose your Payments password, login to Admin and go to Change passwords.
-There is a link to reset it in the right hand column.
+If you loose your Payments password, login to Admin and there is a link to reset it in the right hand column of the opening page.